< Back

 If you use icons or illustrations:

-Platform-specific guidelines are helpful, especially for teams juggling Instagram, Facebook, LinkedIn, and TikTok.
+Platform-specific guidelines are helpful, especially for teams juggling Instagram, Facebook, LinkedIn, TikTok, etc.

 Include notes like: